AlexJReid/blog/content/posts/dynamodb-complex-queries-3/index.md

 We require a user to be able to paginate through comments that have been written for a product.
 If a popular product has received thousands of comments, they are only likely to want to read a few at a time.

 DynamoDB supports pagination by giving us a reference point in a query response to use for the next set of results, if there are any.
-This is called `LastEvaluatedKey`.
+This is called the `LastEvaluatedKey`.

 When querying a GSI, as we are, this takes the form of key value map, containing:
 - GSI partition key